DIY Oil Change: Save Money at Home

 - Record date and mileage for maintenance logs

-"The first time might take an hour, but with practice, you'll complete an oil change in 30 minutes or less."
+"The first time might take an hour, but with practice, you'll complete an oil change in 30 minutes or less.
+That's what we tell customers who want to learn, it gets easier every time."

 Proper Disposal: Be an Eco-Warrior!